This chapter provides an overview of Oracle Database.

 Oracle Database 10g introduced grid computing in 2003.
 This release enabled organizations to virtualize computing resources by building a grid infrastructure based on low-cost commodity servers.
 A key goal was to make the database self-managing and self-tuning.
 Oracle Automatic Storage Management (Oracle ASM) helped achieve this goal by virtualizing and simplifying database storage management.

 Oracle Database 11g, released in 2007, introduced a host of new features that enabled administrators and developers to adapt quickly to changing business requirements.
 The key to adaptability is simplifying the information infrastructure by consolidating information and using automation wherever possible.

 Plugging In to the Cloud

-Oracle Database 12c, released in 2013, was designed for the Cloud, featuring a new Multitenant architecture, In-Memory column store, and support for JSON documents.
-Oracle Database 12c helps customers make more efficient use of their IT resources, while continuing to reduce costs and improve service levels for users.
+Oracle Database 12c, released in 2013, was designed for the Cloud, featuring a new Multitenant architecture, In-Memory Column Store (IM column store), and support for JSON documents.
+Oracle Database 12c helped DBAs make more efficient use of their IT resources, while continuing to reduce costs and improve service levels for end users.

 One characteristic of an RDBMS is the independence of physical data storage from logical data structures.

 Schema objects are user-created structures that directly refer to the data in the database.
 The database supports many types of schema objects, the most important of which are tables and indexes.